Federal Vacancies Reform Act of 1998: Exceptions

 Some agencies are partially exempt from these provisions through other laws that override the Vacancies Reform Act.
-For example, the Homeland Security Act of 2002 as amended by the National Defense Authorization Act for Fiscal Year 2017 mandates that the Under Secretary of Homeland Security for Management is third in the line of succession for Secretary of Homeland Security as an explicit exception to the Federal Vacancies Reform Act, and establishes an alternate process by which the Secretary can directly establish a line of succession outside the provisions of the FVRA.
+For example, the Homeland Security Act of 2002 as amended by the National Defense Authorization Act for Fiscal Year 2017 mandates that the under secretary of homeland security for management is third in the line of succession for Secretary of Homeland Security as an explicit exception to the Federal Vacancies Reform Act, and establishes an alternate process by which the Secretary can directly establish a line of succession outside the provisions of the FVRA.

-Similarly, the Intelligence Reform and Terrorism Prevention Act of 2004 mandates that the Principal Deputy Director of National Intelligence is first in line to the Director of National Intelligence role.
-The law applies vacancy provisions of the Federal judicial code with respect to the office of the Attorney General.
+Similarly, the Intelligence Reform and Terrorism Prevention Act of 2004 mandates that the principal deputy director of national intelligence is first in line to the director of national intelligence role.
+The law applies vacancy provisions of the Federal Judicial Code with respect to the office of the attorney general.
+Also, the secretary of labor is subject to a different law that does not have a time limit on the term for an acting secretary.

 Miscellaneous

 It requires the executive branch departments and agencies to report to Congress and Government Accountability Office (GAO) information about the temporary filling of vacant executive agency positions that require presidential appointment with Senate confirmation.
 The act requires the Comptroller General report to specified congressional committees, the president, and the Office of Personnel Management if an acting officer is determined to be serving longer than the 210 days (including applicable exceptions established by the act).

 One of the additional requirements of the Act was to mandate that federal department and agencies create lines of succession plan in case of disaster or emergency.
 Though the Act was passed in 1998, many agencies didn't fulfill that requirement until after the September 11, 2001 terrorist attacks.

 President George W. Bush signed executive orders designating lines of succession in seven key departments within months after the attack.
 These succession plans do not affect the presidential line of succession, which is governed by the United States Constitution and the Presidential Succession Act.

 The law sets forth additional provisions regarding vacancies existing during presidential inaugural transitions, independent establishments, and exceptions to requirements of this Act for certain board members of independent establishments or Government corporations or commissioners of the Federal Energy Regulatory Commission.